In this insight Dan reviews your submissions and shares his own Sci-Fi look using primarily Baseilght Base Grade

 If you're wondering how to legalize video in Speedgrade CC, this video will show you.

-Grading Composites like picture in picture effects from a single clip can be heard.
-Learn how to attack these shots in DaVinci Resolve
+Color grading composites, like picture in picture effects, from a single render is hard.
+Learn how to attack these shots in DaVinci Resolve.

 In this Episode Of From The Mailbag, we discuss the pros and cons of Resolve vs SpeedGrade.
 As well as how to manage versions in Resolve.